trust-mfn-berlin/animals-as-objects/vault/material.lamont-doherty-collection.md

 <figcaption>

 _A box of micropaleontological slides of diatoms from the Lamont-Doherty Collection.
-(Image: Filippo Bertoni)_
+(Image: Filippo Bertoni/MfN.
+All rights reserved.)_

 </figcaption>